Alcohol monopoly: History

 In Latvia, similarly to Estonia, a government monopoly on the production of vodka (valsts degvīna monopols) existed from 3 April 1920 until the Soviet occupation of Latvia in 1940.
 From 1922 to 1930, the spirits monopoly ensured from 12.7% to 18.4% of state revenue.

-In the United Kingdom, the sale and distribution of alcohol in Carlisle, Gretna, Cromarty Firth and Enfield were nationalised as part of the State Management Scheme in order to reduce drunkenness for workers at the nearby armament factories during the World War I. The Enfield scheme ended in 1921 and the remaining schemes ended in 1973 when they were privatised.
+In the United Kingdom, the sale and distribution of alcohol in Carlisle, Gretna, Cromarty Firth and Enfield were nationalised as part of the State Management Scheme in order to reduce drunkenness for workers at the nearby armament factories during World War I. The Enfield scheme ended in 1921 and the remaining schemes ended in 1973 when they were privatised.

 The Taiwan Tobacco and Liquor Corporation is the modern-day descendant of a government agency originally established during Japanese rule in 1901 which was responsible for all liquor and tobacco products in Taiwan as well as opium, salt, and camphor.
 In 1922, the agency began selling Takasago Beer through the Takasago Malted Beer Company, which was subsequently renamed as Taiwan Beer in 1946.
 After the end of World War II in 1945, the incoming Kuomintang preserved the monopoly system for alcohol and tobacco, and assigned the production of beer to the Taiwan Provincial Monopoly Bureau, which was renamed as Taiwan Tobacco and Wine Monopoly Bureau the following year.
 The Bureau exercised a monopoly on all alcohol and tobacco products sold in Taiwan until liberalisation of the Taiwanese alcohol market between 1987 and 2002, after which it was succeeded by the state-owned Taiwan Tobacco and Liquor Corporation which competes with many overseas brands today.

 The Tamil Nadu State Marketing Corporation (TASMAC) is a company owned by the Government of Tamil Nadu, which has a monopoly over wholesale and retail vending of alcoholic beverages in the Indian state of Tamil Nadu.
 It controls the Indian-made foreign liquor (IMFL) trade in the state.
 A similar function is also performed by Kerala State Beverages Corporation (BEVCO) within the Indian state of Kerala.

+The Tekel (literally monopoly in Turkish) was a state-owned company in Turkey between 1932 and 2008.
+The company itself was a continuation of the Régie founded in 1862, which was a parastatal company owned by the Ottoman Public Debt Administration and nationalized in 1925.
+Tekel had a complete monopoly over the sale of alcoholic beverages, beer, coffee, tobacco, salt and gunpowder; all of them except alcohol entered into and later released from the monopoly at different times.
+The company was privatized and sold to the British American Tobacco in 2008.